Front Gate

 September 1985 saw the caboose added to the family with the birth of our second daughter, Bethany Anne, and our lives have never been the same.
 Tree sales have steadily climbed over the years to peek around 900 trees a year, that is until...

 November 1993, A devastating fire burned thru the farm, destroying all the trees except that year's crop, which was ready for market.
 Discouraged, I told my wife Beverly that I had had enough and was going to close the farm for good.
-She understood and as usual went along with what I wanted to do.
+She understood and as always went along with what I wanted to do.
 But as fate would have it, having put so much time and effort into our farm, a few months later I was planting the next crop of Christmas trees.

 January 2003, My son Kevin, Jr., second generation Christmas tree farmer, has become a full partner in our farm.
-My eldest daughter Amanda and son-in-law Luke Jones gave birth to our third-generation Christmas tree farmer, Triston Luke.

 August 2003, We experienced every parent's nightmare: our son had been called up for active duty in Afghanistan.
 Our son is a sergeant and member of the 205th Engineer Battalion of the Louisiana Army National Guard, stationed in Franklinton, LA.
 He and his unit were stationed in Kandahar, Afghanistan until June 2004.
 Thanks to many hours of prayer, Kevin and all of his unit returned home safely after a job well done.